joshwadd/Vehicle_detection/README.md

 ### Histograms of Orientated Gradients (HOG)

-The histogram of oriented gradients technique is a popular feature descriptor
+The histogram of oriented gradients technique is a popular feature descriptor that uses the gradient information of the pixels to